If your argument is not supported by science, ...

-Randi’s ‘independently qualified panel’ who judge the tests are about as independent as a court of Ayatollahs assessing an educated woman’s intelligence!
-Last time I checked, they are all senior members of CSICOP (renamed CSI) who are, as most intelligent people now realize, a bunch of men whose main 'achievement' is their dedicated attempts to quash and debunk anything metaphysical until science proves them wrong as it has done with astrology.
-It is a classic example of pseudoscience since the Skeptical Inquirer (and sceptical websites) will not publish articles that oppose or question their dogma.
+Randi's 'independently qualified panel' who judge the tests are about as independent as a court of Ayatollahs assessing an educated woman's intelligence!
+Last time I checked, they are senior members of CSICOP (renamed CSI) - a predominantly older white males from a sceptical organisation dedicated to debunking the 'Paranormal' even when the scientific evidence goes against them - as it has done with astrology.
+Randi, himself is a CSICOP Fellow.
+Their approach is a classic case of pseudoscience since their in-house journal the Skeptical Inquirer will not publish articles that oppose or question their dogma.

 If the Paranormal is obvious bunkum as Randi claims, why does he go to extraordinary lengths to suppress evidence that supposedly does not exist?
 Maybe even Randi has a sneaky feeling that he might be wrong.

 Note: These comments are based on evidence from reliable sources about the activities of James Randi and his associates.
 There is no suggestion that the JREF under its present leadership engages in showmanship that attempts to subvert science.
 If you feel any facts are incorrect, please message me directly via Facebook (Robert Currey) and I will make modifications.